 The Pickle: A Conversation About Making Digital Books

 Note to readers: This is (going to be) a long, loopy conversation.
-The Pickle Index is crisp and chomp sized.
-Consider bathing in its fancy delights.
+The Pickle Index is crisp and compact.
+Consider sampling its tangy delights.

 The Indexed Pickle